zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 ___
 # Update log

+[2020-04-07] found out when there are inconsistency, working on a fix, please re-download the weights and pull the latest code after the fix

+[2020-04-06] adapt anchor from the original.

 [2020-04-05] performs almost the same as the original

-[2020-04-06] adapt anchor from the original.

 # Pretrained weights